-I don’t know about you, but I’m having a hard time processing the fact that Christmas and Hanukkah will be here in TWO days, and Kwanzaa is only THREE days away!
+Hi friends!
+Welcome to the calm before the holiday storm.
+We are officially 2.5 clicks away from a holy trifecta of holiday insanity!
+I don’t know about you, but I can’t believe Christmas and Hanukkah will be here in just two days, and Kwanzaa is only three days away!

 Normally baked brie is my holiday cheese of choice, but this year I decided to go with a funky upgrade – camembert.